moth-quantum/quantum-audio/README.md

 ```

 ### Contributing
 Contributions to Quantum Audio are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.
+For more information, review [Contributing Guidelines](CONTRIBUTING.md)

 ### License
 Quantum Audio is licensed under the Apache License 2.0.